FAQ

 How many osteopathic treatment will I need?

-For some acute conditions your osteopathic manual practitioner will expect to see significant improvement and pain relief within fewer treatments.
+For some acute conditions your osteopath will expect to see significant improvement and pain relief within fewer treatments.
 Problems that you have neglected or chronic conditions may require more regular osteopathic treatments.

 It must be emphasised that each individual is unique therefore some people will require more or less osteopathic treatment before their symptoms improve.
 The ideal objective is for your total recovery with no recurrence of the problem.
 If your problem does not seem to be resolving within these sessions, you may be referred to your GP.